 When it comes to running your restaurant, there are plenty of things to manage and monitor, from the food to the staff to the space.
 But it doesn’t matter how good your food is, how crowded your restaurant is, or how beautiful your dining room is if you don’t have enough cash to keep your doors open.

 Bookkeeping is probably not one of the things that attracted you to restaurant ownership.
 But without diligent bookkeeping, you put your entire operation at risk.

 It can be overwhelming to think about tracking all of the important financial aspects of your restaurant’s operations.
 But you don’t have to spend hours crunching numbers each day to get info that will yield powerful insights into how to improve your restaurant.

 Bookkeeping vs. Accounting

 First, let’s clarify the difference between the terms “bookkeeping” and “accounting.”
 Although the two terms are often used interchangeably, bookkeeping technically refers to keeping organized records of each relevant financial transaction related to your business.
 Accounting is taking a big-picture look at all of those transactions and applying the data to get insights into your business.

 As you probably already know, bookkeeping for small restaurants is much easier than it used to be.
 We’re long past the days of pen-and-paper ledgers.
 But we’re also now past the days when transaction data lived on individual cash registers, waiting to be reconciled with the rest of the data that can give the big picture of restaurant health.

-With the right kind of web-connected point of sale software, all transactions are tracked automatically and bookkeeping essentially handles itself.
+With the right kind of the web-connected point of sale software, all transactions are tracked automatically and bookkeeping essentially handles itself.
 These POS systems can track more than purchases.
 They also track the costs and counts of your inventory and the individual ingredients required for each item on your menu.